stulp/dmpbbo/tutorial/eigenrealtime/eigenrealtime.md

 [Eigen](http://eigen.tuxfamily.org) is a highly optimized matrix library.
 For many operations Eigen must (dynamically) allocate temporary memory.
 So using Eigen in the context of real-time code means understanding when it is allocating memory "under the hood", and avoiding those situations.

+Note that the problems/solutions described on this page arise especially when using dynamically sized matrices.
+For fixed size matrices, the compiler can avoid the issues below.

 ## Finding and resolving dynamic memory allocations in Eigen

 ### When does Eigen allocate memory?